All Episodes

 I'm a woman.

-A lot of our new members are women, and they should not be made to feel that they're anti uh anti-woman if they don't vote for Nancy Pelosi.
+A lot of our new members are women, and they should not be made to feel that they're anti-woman if they don't vote for Nancy Pelosi.

-We have an enormous number of talented women in the caucus.
+We have an enormous number of talented women in the caucus, an enormous number.

 She's saying she thinks she has it, but I'm not sure she does.

-And you have, you know, people, I know James Kleinburn has been out there, others have been out there, Elijah Cummings and Stennie Hoyer, and they're all trying to help her.
+And you have, you know, people, I know James Kleinburn has been out there, others have been out there, Elijah Cummings and Stenny Hoyer, and they're all trying to help her.

-But, you know, some of the moderates, like Tim Ryan of Ohio and Seth Moulton of Massachusetts, moderates, meaning they're not, they they had to say things in their district, but they didn't really mean the most times.
+But, you know, some of the moderates like Tim Ryan of Ohio and Seth Moulton of Massachusetts, moderates, meaning they're not, they had to say things in their district, but they didn't really mean them most times.

 But anyway, they're publicly voicing encouragement for another person to run.

-In this case, Marsha uh Fudge is supposed to run.
+In this case, Marsha Fudge is supposed to run.

-And Mull is now uh now uh Marsha Fudge is is mulling a bid.
+And Mull is now, Marsha Fudge is mulling a bid.

 Several prominent Democrats stepping forward to back Pelosi.